-Meshroom is a free, open-source 3D Reconstruction Software based on AliceVision, a photogrammetric computer vision framework.
+Meshroom is a free, open-source 3D Reconstruction Software based on AliceVision, a photogrammetry computer vision framework.

 If you are interested in another version, please send us an email at email@example.com.

-In this test case, a 3D model will be built from photos taken of a replica of a 3D-printed Qarnot boiler.
+In this test case, a 3D model will be built from photos taken of an object.
 All the steps and the photogrammetry process are explained in an other article.

 To download the demo folder, create a

 photogrammetry folder and navigate in it.
-You can download the case folder here, which contains the input photos.
+You can download the example folder here which contains the input photos.
 The dataset needs to be unzipped before it can be used on Qarnot.